Ireland Ancient Mysteries TourWhere Dragons Dwell September 21 through 25, 2025

 The megalithic (mega=large, lithic=stone) architecture in Ireland includes some of the oldest known structures in the world.
 Among these are the gigantic chambered cairns (often called passage tombs) that are found in the Irish midlands.

+Archaeoastronomers and others who have studied these monuments conclude that whoever designed these sites possessed knowledge of geology, astronomy, and engineering equal to if not greater than our own.
 At specific times of the year light phenomena occur at these sites in which rays of the sun are directed down precision-built passageways to illuminate specific markings (petroglyphs) inside the inner chambers.

+The light effects in the chambers are intriguing and many people believe that a primary purpose of these monuments is to highlight the timing of solar cycles and other celestial events.
+But there is much more going on than what is visible to the naked eye at these sites.
 Behind the scenes is a fascinating dance of subtle energies that whip and swirl and then unite to enter the inner chambers of the cairns and interact with the colossal stones inside.
 This happens year-round and this activity involves dragons.
+What Are Dragons?

 You may think that dragons are mythical creatures with big wings and fire-breathing tendencies -- fictional characters who have never actually existed.